Televisions

 See the Yanks win the Y2K pennant, and then play the Mets in the Subway Series, on the Admiral set

-A VHF only classic: RCA Victor "Super".
+A VHF only classic: RCA Victor 1957 model "The Cooper".

 Careful when you remove the chassis that you don't drop it and bust off the CRT's neck!